 Background

 This Message Definition Report covers a set of ISO 20022 MessageDefinitions developed by ISO TC68/SC7/TG1 (now ISO TC68/SC9/TG1) and submitted to the approval of the Cards and Related Retail Financial Services Standards Evaluation Group (SEG).
-These candidate messages are specifically designed to support card payment business services between an acquirer and an issuer.
+These messages are specifically designed to support card payment business services between an acquirer and an issuer.

 .